Erdos-Projects/fall-2025-traffic-prediction/README.md

 Our dataset integrates **AZ511 event reports** and **INRIX historical traffic speed data** to quantify the delay impact of roadwork on the I-10 Broadway Curve corridor.
 These two datasets are combined through spatial and temporal matching to produce a unified, segment-level time series of traffic and event activity.

 - [AZ511 Events Report](https://az511.com/api/wzdx):The AZ511 Traveler Information Platform provides event-based data on scheduled work zones and unplanned incidents across Arizona through the WZDx API.
 Since June 2025, we have developed and maintained an automated data pipeline that collects 48,109 event records every three hours via API requests and stores them in a local SQLite database for ongoing analysis.
 Each record includes attributes such as location, direction, timing, and severity following the WZDx specification.
-To integrate this information with traffic data, we performed geolocation by mapping 474 events on I-10 using their latitude–longitude coordinates to the nearest INRIX Traffic Messaging Center (TMC) segments in both travel directions, creating a spatially aligned event dataset for the I-10 Broadway Curve corridor.
+To integrate this information with traffic data, we performed geolocation by mapping 474 events on I-10 using their latitude–longitude coordinates to the nearest INRIX Traffic Message Channel (TMC) segments in both travel directions, creating a spatially aligned event dataset for the I-10 Broadway Curve corridor.

 - [INRIX Historic Traffic Speed Data](https://inrix.com/products/ai-traffic/): INRIX provides minute-level observations of vehicle speed, free-flow speed, and travel time for individual TMC segments derived from floating-car GPS data.
 The dataset spans September 2024–October 2025 and covers 50 TMC segments along I-10.
 Missing observations were interpolated using temporal smoothing, and duplicate segments were removed.
 The time range was aligned with AZ511 event records (June–October 2025).
 Both event and speed data were then synchronized and aggregated into uniform one-hour intervals.
 This data is accessed through a paid license.